cepsdev/machines4ceps/README.md

 basic_example.default- basic_example.caps_locked+
 ```

-The default behaviour of __ceps__ is approximately as follows: fetch an event, process all transitions triggered by the event, report the set of affected states, and repeat.
+The default behaviour of __ceps__ is approximately as follows: fetch an event, process all transitions triggered by that event, report the set of affected states, and repeat.
 If we run our simulation inside a terminal window, __ceps__ will report the set of changed states by simply printing the name of each state followed by a __+__ or __-__, indicating whether the state is active or not.
 Each iteration produces one line of output.
 We have three events in our last simulation, but four lines of output.That's because of the transition __t{Initial;default;};__ which has no associated event and is therefore triggered simply by starting the state machine (epsilon transition).

 ### Visualization